Aventyret/herokus-pocus-plugin/README.md

 This repo contains some usefull Herokus plugin commands that we at Äventyret AB use regularly.

+## Prerequisite

+1. Make sure that the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) package is installed.
+2. Login to the Herkou CLI service.
+3.

 ## Installtion

-Make sure that you have installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) package and that you have logged.
-After that, install the Herokus Pocus plugin:
+As any Heroku plugin, you install them via the `heroku` command

 ```
 heroku plugins:install herokus-pocus-plugin
 ```

+After that, you can run the Herokus Pocus commands.

 ## Commands